CaptainLabMan/practicum_project_3/README.md

 bedtools getfasta -fi refs/scaffolds.fasta -bed barrnap/barrnap_my_bac.16s_rrna.bed > barrnap/barrnap_my_bac.16s_rrna.fa
 ```

-> We found eight regions that match 16S rRNA.
+> We found 8 regions that match 16S rRNA.
 > One of these regions aligned to only 25% of the full 16S rRNA sequence.
 > Four regions are on the forward strand, and four are on the reverse strand.
-> All eight regions have different positions on the chromosome.
+> All 8 regions have different positions on the chromosome.
 They are most likely unique sequences (transcribed in opposite directions) and not just reverse-complement copies of each other.

 **BLAST results:**
 ![blast_results](images/blast_results.png)